Nantucket: Nantucket settlers

 European settlement of Nantucket did not begin in earnest until 1659, when Thomas Mayhew sold nine-tenths of his interest to a group of investors, led by Tristram Coffin, "for the sum of thirty pounds (equal to £ today) also two beaver hats, one for myself, and one for my wife".

-The nine original purchasers were Tristram Coffin, Peter Coffin, Thomas Macy, Christopher Hussey, Richard Swain, Thomas Barnard, Stephen Greenleaf, John Swain and William Pile.
+The nine original purchasers were Tristram Coffin, Peter Coffin, Thomas Macy (an ancestor of William H. Macy), Christopher Hussey, Richard Swain, Thomas Barnard, Stephen Greenleaf, John Swain and William Pile.
 Mayhew and the nine purchasers then each took on partners in the venture.
 These additional shareholders were Tristram Coffin Junior, James Coffin, John Smith, Robert Pike, Thomas Look, Robert Barnard, Edward Starbuck, Thomas Coleman, John Bishop and Thomas Mayhew Junior.
 These twenty men and their heirs were the Proprietors.

-Anxious to add to their number and to induce tradesmen to come to the island, the total number of shares was increased to twenty-seven.
+Anxious to add to their number and to bring tradesmen to the island, the total number of shares was increased to twenty-seven.
 The original purchasers needed the assistance of tradesmen who were skilled in the arts of weaving, milling, building and other pursuits and selected men who were given half a share provided that they lived on Nantucket and carried on their trade for at least three years.
 By 1667, twenty-seven shares had been divided among 31 owners.
 Seamen and tradesmen who settled in Nantucket included Richard Gardner (arrived 1667) and Capt.
 John Gardner (arrived 1672), sons of Thomas Gardner.
 The first settlers focused on farming and raising sheep, but overgrazing and the growing number of farms made these activities untenable, and the islanders soon began turning to the sea for a living.